 Meridian Hill Pictures is excited to be featured in both the Corps Network Annual Conference and the Media That Matters Conference this week.
 The Corps Network Annual Conference brings together national, state, and local leaders in the fields of youth development, the environment, and community service.

-GREEN CORPS @ CORPS NETWORK ANNUAL CONFERENCE On February 11, Brandon and Lance Kramer will be featured on a panel entitled, “Films and Research that Explore the Corps member Experience."
-They will show clips from the Green Corps (working title) film and discuss the process of documenting the experiences of DC Green Corps members.
+City of Trees @ CORPS NETWORK ANNUAL CONFERENCE On February 11, Brandon and Lance Kramer will be featured on a panel entitled, “Films and Research that Explore the Corps member Experience."
+They will show clips from City of Trees (in production) and discuss the process of documenting the experiences of DC Green Corps members.
 Brandon and Lance will also discuss how a person is affected by their time in a Service and Conservation Corps, and how the Corps experiences leave a lasting impression.
 Also on the panel, Professor Anthony DiFranco will share how he made the film Dollar a Day Boys in an effort to understand his late father’s time in the Civilian Conservation Corps; and PhD candidate Jayne Smith will share findings from her research into what post-Corps life is like for former members of Urban Corps of San Diego.

 The panel will take place from 10:15-11:30AM at the Washington Court Hotel, located near Capitol Hill and Union Station at 525 New Jersey Avenue NW, Washington DC 20001.

-GREEN CORPS @ 2013 MEDIA THAT MATTERS CONFERENCE On February 15, Meridian Hill Pictures' Lance Kramer will be featured in a panel talk that addresses the question: how do you tell a story that makes a difference?
-Presentations include screenings and discussion by Roland Legiardi-Laura, Director/Producer of To Be Heard and Lance Kramer, Producer of Green Corps.
+CITY OF TREES @ 2013 MEDIA THAT MATTERS CONFERENCE On February 15, Meridian Hill Pictures' Lance Kramer will be featured in a panel talk that addresses the question: how do you tell a story that makes a difference?
+Presentations include screenings and discussion by Roland Legiardi-Laura, Director/Producer of To Be Heard and Lance Kramer, Producer of City of Trees.
 The panel runs from 6 to 9pm at Wechsler Theater, 3rd Floor of the Mary Graydon Center, School of Communication at American University, 4400 Massachusetts Avenue, Northwest, Washington, D.C., Washington, D.C., 20016.